What are the advantages of blended learning?

 Basic technology knowledge

-You expect participants to have a basic knowledge of technology.
-If children don’t know what to do, because of the lack of technology knowledge, they will get annoyed.
-Because participants have to focus on a new system and new knowledge, it might cause a cognitive overload.
-That’s not what you want to happen!
+If they have to focus on a new system and on learning something new, it might cause a cognitive overload.
+This is not what you want to happen!

 Plagiarism and credibility problem